tldr-pages/tldr/pages/common/lualatex.md

 `lualatex`

-- Compile Tex file to PDF:
+- Compile a Tex file to PDF:

 `lualatex {{path/to/file.tex}}`

-- Compile Tex file without error interruption:
+- Compile a Tex file without error interruption:

 `lualatex -interaction nonstopmode {{path/to/file.tex}}`

-- Compile Tex file with a specific output file name:
+- Compile a Tex file with a specific output file name:

 `lualatex -jobname={{filename}} {{path/to/file.tex}}`